Testboxes are in early beta. The interface and behavior may evolve as we iterate.

 Overview

 - Parallel agents in worktrees.
-Running multiple coding agents across parallel git worktrees, using tools like Codex or Conductor, where each agent needs to test its own changes in isolation before creating a PR.
-Each agent warms up its own testbox and runs tests independently without interfering with the others.
+Each agent warms up its own testbox and runs tests independently, without interfering with the others.

 - Cross-platform development.
 Developing on macOS but targeting Linux.
-The code depends on Linux-specific behavior, system libraries, or services that don’t exist on macOS.
-Testboxes run on Linux microVMs, so agents can validate builds and tests against the real target environment.
+Testboxes run on Linux microVMs with the real target environment.

 How it works